 Puck Shave Soap

 This is a disk of hard soap, often with a shaped bottom to fit in a shaving mug.
-It can take a little bit of work depending on the size and shape of your mug.
+It can take a little bit of work to fit your mug.
 At first it will probably slip and spin a bit but over time it will weld itself into the form.

 Puck shave soap tends to last longer as it’s so dense.
 It can also take a bit more time to build up a good lather.
 On the other hand using a proper shaving bowl can often help to build up a nice hot lather.